How to Hide Your Number When Calling — *67 Still Works (2026)

 Want to hide your phone number when calling?
 The fastest method is dialing *67 before the number — the recipient sees "Blocked" or "Private" instead of your caller ID.
 But *67 isn't the only option, and it doesn't work in every situation.

 This guide covers every method to make anonymous calls in 2026: the classic *67 code, permanent settings on iPhone and Android, carrier-specific options for Verizon, AT&T, and T-Mobile, VoIP and second-number apps, and important limitations you should know.
+We also cover when anonymous calling doesn't work and the legal rules around caller ID blocking.

 Quick Overview: How to Hide Your Number